 How to incorporate responsible investing into your portfolio

-RI takes into consideration more than just a company’s financial health.
-It incorporates a company’s environmental, social and governance (ESG) performance in the assessment of a company’s value.
-And while RI is a great way to align your investments to your values, according to a study from Deutsche Bank Climate Change Advisors, it’s also been shown to help reduce portfolio risk and volatility and provide potential opportunities for higher long-term returns.2
+Responsible investing (RI) incorporates a company’s environmental, social and governance (ESG) performance in the assessment of a company’s value.
+And while RI is a great way to align your investments to your values, according to a study from Deutsche Bank Climate Change Advisors, it’s also been shown to help reduce portfolio risk and volatility and provide potential opportunities for higher long-term returns.

-One of the easiest ways to start investing responsibly is to screen any new stocks, bonds or mutual funds you’re interested in purchasing with an RI lens.
-When buying a stock, for example, you’d do your normal due diligence and likely look at the company’s financial performance, balance sheet, history and management team.
-You might read recent news on the company and its industry, or perhaps review its financial performance against its peers.
+Any time you’re buying any stock, you’ve got some research to do.
+You’d normally do some due diligence, likely looking at the company’s financial performance, balance sheet, history and management team.
+You might read recent news on the company and its industry, or review its financial performance against its peers.

-To invest responsibly, you need to add ESG performance to your research and choose investments in companies with higher or improving ESG ratings.
-We’ve listed a few places you can begin your research:
+To invest responsibly, you need to add ESG performance to your research and choose investments in companies with higher or improving ESG ratings/scores.
+Below are a few places to begin your research:

 - Many companies publish information related to their ESG targets and performance (ESG Reports, Sustainability Reports, Corporate Social Responsibility Report or similar).

 - There are few organizations that conduct ESG risk analysis and sustainability assessments, and “score” companies on their ESG performance.
 Two that make some of the data publicly available are MSCI and Sustainalytics.

 - Various organizations publish lists of companies that score well on sustainability, and there are indices that only include stocks considered to be good RI investments.
 A few of these are:

 - Corporate Knights publishes an annual Global 100 ranking of the most sustainable companies.